gianni-rosato/svt-av1-psy/README.md

 Provides a more versatile and granular way to set CRF.
 Range has been expanded to 70 (from 63) to help with ultra-low bitrate encodes, and can now be set in quarter-step (0.25) increments.

+- `--qp-scale-compress-strength` *0 to 3*

+Increases video quality temporal consistency, especially with clips that contain film grain and/or contain fast-moving objects.

 ### Modified Defaults

 SVT-AV1-PSY has different defaults than mainline SVT-AV1 in order to provide better visual fidelity out of the box.
 They include: